Best Physiotherapy Treatments For Patients To Choose

 • Hydrotherapy

-Sports physiotherapy and workplace physiotherapy are also ways to help prevent or manage injuries related to that specific industry.
+Sports physiotherapy and workplace physiotherapy also help prevent or manage injuries related to that industry.

 Manual therapy

 Physiotherapists use their hands to stretch, manipulate, and mobilise soft tissue.
-This manual treatment is to reduce swelling and inflammation, encourage joint suppleness and flexibility and also improve circulation and fluid drainage.
+This manual treatment reduces swelling and inflammation, encourages joint suppleness and flexibility, and improves circulation and fluid drainage.

 Electrotherapy and ultrasound

-Electrotherapy is a non-invasive treatment using electrical energy that is passed through the skin via electrodes.
-Ultrasound uses a high-frequency soundwave, sending fine vibrations through the cells of the body.
+Electrotherapy is a noninvasive treatment that uses electrical energy passed through the skin via electrodes.
+Ultrasound uses a high-frequency soundwave, sending fine vibrations through the body's cells.

 Both treatments are topical and are used to help (but not limited to):